maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 Different applications are built on a different technology.
 As someone testing an application, getting to know about the technology is something we would expect.
 Not expert level knowledge, but at least a basic level curiosity turning into expert level knowing over time, question after question.

 A lot of testers given a picture of the application start suggesting SQL into the text box or want to use Developer tools to watch network traffic.
-They find themselves puzzled with a javascript application running in browser after you first download it, and their backend related test ideas are not taking them far.
+They find themselves puzzled with a JavaScript application running in browser after you first download it, and their backend related test ideas are not taking them far.
 The application keeps working even if you disconnect from network as long as you don’t try to refresh from the download location.

 Let’s discuss functionality as constraint a little more.